 There are a lot of insurance-related questions and considerations to keep in mind when buying a used vehicle.
 Here are the most important things you need to know about insuring a previously owned car.

-Considering nearly 42 million Americans bought used cars in 2013, which is about three times the number of just-off-the-assembly-line cars that were purchased during that same year, it’s clear that previously owned vehicles have a few things going for them that help them overcome their lack of “new-car smell.”
+Considering nearly 42 million Americans bought used cars in 2013, it’s clear that previously owned vehicles are popular.
+Something must be help to overcome the lack of “new-car smell.”

 Granted, used cars tend to cost less—usually a lot less—than their newer counterparts, but that’s unlikely to be the only reason more and more people are choosing the former over the latter these days.

 Another possibility: previously owned cars, trucks, SUVs, and vans tend to be cheaper to insure as well.

 If that fact makes you to want to run out and buy a used car, you should consider the following before you head to the car lot or respond to the next Craigslist ad that catches your eye.

 Answering this question can be vitally important for a few reasons.
 The first being that age is one of the factors that insurers review before they decide much they’ll charge you for a policy.
 So knowing that detail can allow you to go into the insurance-buying process as informed as possible.

 The other reason is knowing the age a potential auto purchase is can help you learn about other aspects of its history.
 Two big one are whether it’s ever sustained major damage or been declared a total loss.

 Another aspect that can impact the insurance rate for any used car you may buy is the vehicle's safety record.
 Unsafe cars cost more to insure.

 Although insurance companies use their own claims data to determine just how risky a particular car model is, you may want to get the ball rolling by checking out publicly available information on sites like: